 Technology helps students be more responsible.
 Owning your own device or borrowing the school's devices gives students the opportunity to improve their decision making skills as well as taking ownership of a valuable (and often times expensive) device.
 Proper digital citizenship training can bring the best out of the learner.
-Technology in classrooms gives students the opportunity to enhance the interaction with their classmates and instructors by encouraging collaboration and co-operation.
+Technology in classrooms gives students the opportunity to enhance the interaction with their classmates and instructors by encouraging collaboration and co-operation .
 Most students today have been using mobile devices like tablets and smartphones to play and learn since they could crawl.
 So it only seems logical to align today's classrooms with the way that your students want and are used to learning.
-It helps in keeping the child engaged in his study to a great extent., students are able to access the most up-to-date information quicker and easier than ever before.
-Technology transforms the learning experience.
-There has always been a debate whether the incorporation of technology in the classroom will surpass the need of a teacher in class, which is a very irrelevant concern in every sense.
+It helps in keeping the child engaged in his study to a great extent. , students are able to access the most up-to-date information quicker and easier than ever before.
+Technology in the classroom will surpass the need of a teacher in class, which is a very irrelevant concern in every sense.
 Students as well as teachers have access to an incredible amount of new opportunities which not only empowers students to be more creative and be more connected with real world issues but also decreases the teaching load of the teacher.
 Combining new tech like VR (virtual reality) with traditional classroom instruction is one example of how the introduction of new technology can enhance the learning experience and create new opportunities.

-Why technology has become an integral part of Education?
+Why technology has become an integral part of Education ?